 - Select the Computers menu at the top of the management console.
 Click the Add computers button in the upper-right corner of the page.
-A window opens with all platforms supported by Panda Adaptive Defense 360. - Click the macOS icon.
+A window opens with all platforms supported by Panda Adaptive Defense. - Click the macOS icon.
 The macOS window opens.

-Add computers

-To view and manage your computers, install the Panda agent on each one.
+Add computers × To view and manage your computers, install the Panda agent on each one.
+Windows macOS Linux Discovery and remote installation network's Windows computers.